OSH Answers Fact Sheets

 Numerous field studies among people doing intense visual work indicate that looking upwards (above the horizontal) is tiring.
 On the other hand, looking downwards, that is, lower than 15 degrees below the horizontal, was not reported as particularly fatiguing.
 This finding allows one to extend the visual zone downward by another 15 degrees (an acceptable visual zone) for a total of 45 degrees.
 See Figure 3.

-Occasionally monitors are placed on top of the computing module commonly called CPU.
-A monitor located that high is a source of discomfort and, in the long run, can cause musculoskeletal problems in the neck and shoulder area.
+Occasionally monitors are placed on top of the hard case or CPU.
+A monitor located at a high level is a source of discomfort and, in the long run, can cause musculoskeletal problems in the neck and shoulder area.
 At a workstation where the desk and chair heights are properly adjusted, the monitor should be placed at the same level as the keyboard.
 The fact that discomfort caused by a monitor which is too high (above the horizontal) is worse than one which is slightly too low (below an acceptable visual zone) should be kept in mind while arranging a monitor at any workstation.

 When using a larger monitor (17", 19" or larger) or one that is oriented to the "portrait" position, make sure that the top of the screen is not at a level higher than the operator's eye.